photonathan/photonathan.github.io/_drafts/2021-04-07-website-file-sizes.md

 DPI stands for 'dots per inch.'
 When printing an image, this setting tells your printer how many dots of ink should be printed in every 1" of your image.
 PPI (pixels per inch) is a similar measurement of density, however instead of dots it refers to pixels per inch.
 However, your computer doesn't print the image to your screen, it simply displays the image per its set resolution.
 Compare the two images below.
 One is exported with a ppi of 1 and the other is exported with a ppi of 300.
 Can you tell the difference?
 Both images have a resolution of 600 x 400 and a file size of 279 KB.
 The first image is exported with a ppi of 1 and the second image is exported at a ppi of 300.

 ##### Note:
 The images may be displayed off if you are viewing on mobile.
 I've hardcoded the images to display at their native resolution to give the most accurate representation of how dpi/ppi affects web images.
-I list the code used to display the images with hardcoded resolution below the images.
+I list the code used to display the images with hardcoded resolutions below the images.

 ![1 ppi](/assets/img/posts/image_export_settings/1_ppi.jpg){:width="600px" height="400px"} ![300 ppi](/assets/img/posts/image_export_settings/300_ppi.jpg){:width="600px" height="400px"}